gongahkia/tanabata/napkin.md

 ## FUA

-* do I want to expose the API script to make `tako` an API wrapper that exposes food places in colleges and malls? if so add that in the README.md and learn how to write a wrapper for an API!
+* do I want to expose the API script to make `tako` an API wrapper that exposes food places in colleges and malls? if so add that in the README.md and learn how to write a wrapper for an API
+    * API is available here http://127.0.0.1:8000/api/food-places/?format=json

+* need to debug why the script.js and style.css in my ./food/static/food/ folder is not visible when i serve my index.html file

 * Debug capitaland_spider.py code since currently my spider is unable to scrape any items
 * Debug capitaland_extractor_soup.py code since currently my bs4 scraper is unable to scrape any items